8ta4/say/DONTREADME.md

 But I also want to keep things snappy with the manual trigger aiming for sub-second latency.

 From my experience, if the audio is 1 minute or less, the transcription API usually responds in under a second.
 But if the audio is 2 minutes or longer, the latency can extend to 1 second or more.
-And that's on a North American gigabit connection.
+And that's on a North American 5 Gbps connection.

 > Why use ONNX instead of PyTorch?